usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

 ### Sensor Fusion

-On the best of days data from cheap sensors is noisy and unreliable.
+On the best of days, data from cheap sensors is noisy and unreliable.
 On a bad day, like being placed directly next to two brushed motors, they can become downright unusable.

-To combat the noise associated with individual readings, roboticist use a technique called sensor fusion.
+To combat the noise associated with individual readings, roboticists use a technique called sensor fusion.
 Sensor fusion combines two or more readings to generate a more accurate final signal.
 A classic example (and the one I implemented) is combining accelerometer and gyroscope readings to get a measure of rotation.

 First off, how do you measure rotation with an accelerometer?
-Earths gravitational field causes a downward acceleration of $9.81 m/s^2$ on all objects, which is also measured by the accelerometer.
-By determining the direction of gravitational acceleration relative to the accelerometer you can find the accelerometers pitch and yaw.
+Earth's gravitational field causes a downward acceleration of $9.81 m/s^2$ on all objects, which is also measured by the accelerometer.
+By determining the direction of gravitational acceleration relative to the accelerometer you can find the accelerometer's pitch and yaw.

-Accelerometers are plagued by high frequency noise leading to unreliable single point readings.
+Accelerometers are plagued by high-frequency noise leading to unreliable single point readings.
 However, the readings are relative to the global reference frame (the direction of gravity) and therefore will be centered on the true value on average.

  On the other end of the spectrum, gyroscopes have almost no noise but drift slowly over time.
-We can think of this as extremely low frequency noise, $f=0$.
-What we really want is our signal to have the 'center' from the accelerometer data combined with the low noise from the gyroscope.
+We can think of this as extremely low-frequency noise, $f=0$.
+What we want is for our signal to have the 'center' from the accelerometer data combined with the low noise from the gyroscope.

 The filter that gives this effect is called a complementary filter.
-The basic operating principle is applying a high-pass filter to the gyroscope (allowing for sudden changes but filtering out drift over time) and a low-pass filter to the accelerometer (maintaining the true center relative to gravity while removing high frequency noise) and summing them.
+The basic operating principle is applying a high-pass filter to the gyroscope (allowing for sudden changes but filtering out drift over time) and a low-pass filter to the accelerometer (maintaining the true center relative to gravity while removing high-frequency noise) and summing them.

 Below is the code for implementing such a filter: